le-jzr/spl/README.md

 If you do not care for efficiency, you can just use the text representation.
 However, do not use the binary representation anywhere, where you expect a human to read it.

-First off, the representation has two parameters.
-The endianity (little-endian/big-endian), and the string encoding (UTF-8, UTF-16, whatever else).
-In absence of any other requirements or negotiation on the application level, the recommended defaults are little-endian and UTF-8.
-Rationale: UTF-8 is space-efficient for strings in latin-derived writing systems.
-Little-endian is for consistency with long integer encoding, where little-endian is simpler to work with.

 Before any other data, the stream starts with a LIST of up to 112 key STRINGs, as the first SPL object.
 The set of key strings may be empty.
 It depends on the application protocol or a statistical analysis of data, and serves to assign a single-byte identifiers to most frequent strings.